Bayesian update of a prior normal distribution with new sample information.

 The following example of estimating the API gravity (or oil density) may help to see the above formulas at work.

 The process mean and variance are derived from a regression of API versus depth.
 This example is at 3000 m depth, so we have the mean of the process from the regression and the process variance as the square of the (adjusted standard error of estimate, i.e. the variance of the residuals around the regression line.
 (It could be that the new information samples are not all from 3000m depth, but from betwen 2700 and 3300 meter, say.
 Then I would use the regression to adjust this data to 3000m depth as if the samples were at equal depth).
-The regression is based on 313 data points and We obtain the following results when a sample of 8 new density data around our prospect and about 3000 m depth become available.
+We obtain the following results when a sample of n, = 8 new density data around our prospect and about at 3000 m depth become available.
 The mean of the sample is greater than our prior estimate.
 It is expected that the posterior mean will be larger than the prior.
 The following data and calculation shows what happens in this example.

 |Mean of Depth regression||2135 m|